 - You have stood in front of a magazine rack at the supermarket trying to determine how you would repackage the titles of magazines into new blog posts.
 (1 point possible)

-- You are constantly tweaking your blog layout, trying new plug-ins, or cross-linking articles.
+- You are constantly tweaking your blog layout, working to improve your page speed, trying new plug-ins, or cross-linking articles.
 (1 point possible)

 - You have ever blogged from the toilet.
 Yes…you know who you are.
 (1 point possible)